Q-c7/monitoring-system/README.md

 ### Installation

 TBD.
-Right now, as a workaround, one may clone the repository and run the test Jupyter notebook.
+Right now, as a workaround, one may clone the repository and run the test Jupyter notebooks.
+They will import .py files directly from the `solver` folder instead of an installed library.
 Mind the dependencies, since there's no wheel package and pypi to do it automatically.
-After cloning, you may install essential libraries by running shell commadn
+After cloning, you may install essential libraries by running shell command
 ```shell
 pip install -r requirements.txt
 ```